ADI Part One - ADI Theory Test

 It is also important to practice using example hazard perception videos.
 Remember, these will also require a higher level of knowledge than the standard learner hazard perception test.
 As you need to pass both sections to move on to the next stage, you should be sure to make time to practice hazard perception.
 As you only get one chance during the test, make sure to pass a few practice tests before booking your test.

-ADI Theory Test Help
+ADI Theory Test Help with 1 to 1 online coaching

 We provide all the help and support that you will need to pass your ADI Theory test.

-Don't forget to check out the website and Youtube channel for updates and tips and hints to help you on your way
+for updates and tips and hints to help you on your way

 Contact Us